| FTH(1) | General Commands Manual | FTH(1) |

 obj ( --

-*stdin*.If the obj argument for the input words is nil, they read the entire IO object, otherwise they execute obj as a proc-or-xt.
-After reading is finished they close the IO object and return the resulting string.
+the input IO to *stdin*.If the obj argument for input is nil, read the entire IO object, otherwise execute obj as a proc-or-xt.
+After reading is finished close IO object and return resulting string.

 with-output-port